chuva-inc/Metareciclagem/sites/rede.metareciclagem.org/modules/contrib/gmap_addons/gmap_overlays/README.txt

   Opacity/minResolution/maxResolution
   Opacity:
     0.0 - 1.0 or 'gif'.
 Default is 1.0.
 The layer is assumed to be a PNG layer unless 'gif' is stated.
   minResolution: Minimum zoom level for this layer.
-(Not working at the moment for overlays)
   maxResolution: Maximum zoom level for this layer.
-(Not working at the moment for overlays)

 ----------------------
 Notes on clientsidekml